 proprietary algorithms continuously identify, monitor, capture, and prioritize IP addresses exhibiting anomalous behavior across multiple risk dimensions.

 The system also searches known IP addresses, producing all URLs accessed by the address.
 Results are nearly instantaneous, and accessed with just three clicks on the computer’s mouse.

 The platform collects and stores more than 1 million interactions every day and since its inception has recorded more than 838,000 IP addresses engaged with threat-related risk topics.

 Human Intelligence’s (HUM-INT) is powered by the S4 app, a crowd-sourced, mobile application that allows users to confidentially report concerns in real time.

 THE SOLUTION: Radiance as a Tool for Risk Assessment, Early Identification and Prevention

 OS-INT, NET-INT and HUM-INT are a powerful tools that work in combination to help schools predict and prevent tragedy on campus.

-OS-INT’s education bundles includes almost 9,000 terms related to campus safety.
-OS-INT performs more than 175,000 searches across the entire web, correlating names with these terms and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
-A manual web search of this magnitude would take just over 72 weeks – or 1 year and 3 months – for one person to complete.
+OS-INT’s education bundles includes almost 10,000 terms related to campus safety.
+OS-INT performs more than 200,000 searches across the entire web, correlating names with these terms.
+A manual web search of this magnitude would take just over 1 1/2 years for one person to complete.

 Radiance OS-INT pulls all applicable content into a comprehensive report.
 The results are prioritized, making it easy to further analyze the findings and determine potential risk.
 The system allows for continuous monitoring and evaluation, mapping previous results against results from more recent queries.